IRR Types and Sources

 Structured notes Options can vary by the type of instrument and may include step-up or step-down features, interest rate caps and floors, call features, and rules that change the priority and timing of cash flows received by different classes of investors within the deal structure

-Wholesale borrowings Market lenders may have a right to call an advance prior to its stated maturity (requiring credit unions to repay the funding amount), or the borrowing credit union may have a right to prepay an advance early (allowing it to “put” back the funds prior to scheduled maturity)
+Wholesale borrowings Market lenders may have a right to call an advance before its stated maturity (requiring credit unions to repay the funding amount), or the borrowing credit union may have a right to prepay an advance early (allowing it to “put” back the funds before scheduled maturity)

 Derivatives Purchasers of interest rate caps or floors